railroadmedia/ecommerce/README.md

 DELETE /ecommerce/subscription/{subscriptionId}
 ```

-Soft delete a subscription if exists in the database
+Soft delete a subscription if exists in the database.

+Only users with 'delete.subscription' ability can delete subscriptions.

 #### Request Example